991jo/netbox_capirca_plugin/README.md

-# Netbox ACL Plugin
+# NetBox Capirca Plugin

-This plugin tries to implement a simple abstraction for Access Control Lists (ACLs) in netbox by leveraging the capirca ACL abstraction.
+This plugin tries to implement a simple abstraction for Access Control Lists (ACLs) in NetBox by leveraging the capirca ACL abstraction.

 ACLs are generated from multiple data sources.